Coach K's last ride continues as Duke closes out Spartans

 Michigan State: Izzo, who won the 2000 NCAA title and has eight Final Fours in 27 seasons, acknowledged all the “weird emotions” sure to come for both teams in this game.
 His team gave itself a chance but couldn’t slow the Blue Devils’ late push.
 Izzo fell to 2-4 against Krzyzewski in the NCAA Tournament.

+“I’ll always pull for Mike,” Izzo said.
+“I think he’s done some things that will go down in the lore of basketball.
+You can remember this game in a lot of ways.
+My way of remembering it won’t be quite as enjoyable, but it will be respectful.”

 Duke: Banchero, a top NBA prospect, and 7-foot-1 Mark Williams (15 points, eight rebounds, five blocks) overpowered the Spartans — who have plenty of length themselves — and showed how good the Blue Devils can be in the front court.
-Duke was balanced with five double-figure scorers, though Griffin’s injury will be a concern.
+Duke was balanced with five double-figure scorers, including Wendell Moore Jr. (15 points), Roach (15) and Trevor Keels (12) — all of whom hit key shots late.

+“I knew once we got our foot in the door,” Moore said, “there was no looking back from there.”

 Follow Aaron Beard on Twitter at https://twitter.com/aaronbeardap